TMA and Immunohistochemistry

 - De novo TMA’s can be created with tumors harvested in animal studies for in-depth endpoint analysis.

-Please reach out to learn more about our tissue microarray and how it can help you decide for the most suitable tumor model for your drug discovery project.
+Please reach out to learn more about our tissue microarray and how it can help you decide on the most suitable tumor model for your drug discovery project.

 Immunohistochemistry for in-depth analysis of the mode of action of your immunotherapeutics

-Therefore, IHC is usually used as a second line pharmacodynamic readout performed when flow cytometry or multiplex MSD have yielded promising results.
+IHC is usually used as a second-line pharmacodynamic readout performed when flow cytometry or multiplex MSD has yielded promising results.